suit-wg/suit-report/draft-ietf-suit-report.md

 The SUIT\_Report MUST be transported using one of the following methods:

-- As part of a larger document that provides authenticity guarantees, such as within a `measurements` claim in an EAT token (see {{-EAT}}).
+- As part of a larger document that provides authenticity guarantees, such as within a `measurements` claim in an Entity Attestation Token (EAT {{-EAT}}).
 - As the payload of a message transmitted over a communication security protocol, such as DTLS {{?RFC9147}}.
 - Encapsulated within a secure container, such as a COSE structure.
 In the case of COSE, the container MUST be either a `COSE_Encrypt0` or `COSE_Sign1` structure.
 The SUIT_Report MUST be the sole payload, as illustrated by the CDDL fragment below.